Programs for Undergraduate Students

 Pre-Renal Initiative

 Stanford's Pre-Renal Initiative seeks to develop a thriving research training program in adult and pediatric nephrology and (benign) urology for undergraduate students of diverse backgrounds.
 During the 10-week summer program, students work full-time in the labs and clinics of Pre-Renal Faculty Mentors.
 Throughout the summer, additional programming is provided in the form of renal science seminars, professional development seminars, social events, and career path conversations with faculty, students, and industry professionals.
 The program ends with an opportunity for participants to present their research experience at the National Institutes of Health.
 If selected for the program, housing and a living stipend will be provided as well travel expenses for the NIH presentation at the end of the program.
-Currently, Stanford is following the guidance of the county and the state with regards to COVID 19 restrictions, so this program will be offered virtually during Summer 2021.
-View our program flyer here.

 Science, Technology, and Medicine (STM) Summer Program